uko141/ishii_piano_school/README.md

-# This page is created by ChatGPT
+# This page is mainly created by ChatGPT